-The Voluntary Disclosure Program (“VDP”) enables taxpayers who have previously failed to report income or committed other tax crimes to come into compliance with the IRS, and to avoid criminal and other civil charges.
+The Voluntary Disclosure Program (“VDP”) enables taxpayers who have previously failed to report income or committed other tax crimes to come into compliance with the IRS and to avoid criminal and other civil charges.

 If you are ready to come forward, this program can save you from being criminally prosecuted and being subject to significant fines and penalties.
-The full service tax law firm of Moskowitz, LLP is experienced with making voluntary disclosures and in determining the best way to proceed.
+The full-service tax law firm of Moskowitz, LLP is experienced with making voluntary disclosures and in determining the best way to proceed.

-Qualifying for the VDP
+Qualifying for the Voluntary Disclosure Program

 The IRS is unlikely to recommend criminal prosecution if you do all the following: